abhriyaroy/RxLowpoly/README.md

 Thus it is evident that when quality is set to `High`, a good trade-off between speed and texture is obtained, hence the default value of `Quality` is set to `HIGH`.<br>
-Also, we can see that `bitmap` is the input format of choice as it is processed the fastest, followed by `Uri`, `File` and `Drawable` respectively.
+Also, we can see that `Bitmap` is the input format of choice as it is processed the fastest, followed by `Uri`, `File` and `Drawable` respectively.

 ## Sample App